 Last updated on .

-Belgradkapı is a small neighborhood in Istanbul, Turkey, that straddles the Theodosian Walls of Constantinople.
+Belgradkapı is a small neighborhood in Istanbul, Turkey, that straddles the historic Theodosian Walls of Constantinople.

 Introduction to Belgradkapı

-Belgradkapı is named for the Belgrade Gate (Belgrad Kapısı), which corresponds to the Byzantine Xylokerkos Gate (Πύλη τοῦ Ξυλοκέρκου).
-The Ottomans named the gate for the Serbian artisans resettled there after Süleyman the Magnificent conquered Belgrade in 1521.
-There are no reminders of the Serbs who once lived there, other than an Orthodox church, and they’re assumed to have either assimilated or moved back to Serbia.
+Belgradkapı takes its name from the Belgrade Gate (Belgrad Kapısı), which corresponds to the Byzantine Xylokerkos Gate (Πύλη τοῦ Ξυλοκέρκου).
+The Ottomans named the gate after Serbian artisans who were resettled there following Süleyman the Magnificent‘s conquest of Belgrade in 1521.
+Today, the only reminder of the Serbs who once lived in the area is an Orthodox church; it’s believed they rest either assimilated or returned to Serbia.

 A boy selling watermelon in Belgradkapı, Istanbul, Turkey